-Welcome to FreightPOP's Logistics Leadership Feature, where we talk to professionals who share their experiences and best practices.
+Welcome to FreightPOP's Leaders in Logistics feature, where we talk to professionals who share their experiences and best practices.

 With so much change over the years in technology, standards, and our industry's general makeup, let the professionals share their insights and stories!
 And reach out to our team if you'd like to be featured!

 Lisa Baron-Croft, is an Account Manager of Ever Reach Logistics, a logistics company for American Chung Nam, the world's largest exporter of recovered paper in the U.S. and a leading exporter in Europe and Asia.

 Lisa is responsible for exporting recycled paper and cardboard from major retailers to Japan, China, Vietnam, and other locations as required by their affiliate Nine Dragons Paper LTD.